Prepared for eventualities

 Let there be light!

 The creation of light has thousands of years of history, from the original discovery of fire to making oil and wax lamps for portable illumination.
-Old tallow and wax and oil lamps have helped dispel the night for millennia but now we’ve got better and more efficient methods of providing illumination.
+Old tallow and wax and oil lamps have helped dispel the night for millennia, but now we’ve got better and more efficient methods of providing illumination.

 While the storm lantern is an awesome and robust tool, it isn’t as efficient as a mantle lantern in lighting up the night.
-The modern mantle lantern really is a technological masterpiece despite looking like it belongs in a museum.
+The modern mantle lantern really is a technological masterpiece, despite looking like it belongs in a museum.

-Getting the lantern started
+Getting the lantern started.

-Petroleum, or diesel, or JET-A fuel (kerosene), or modern gasoline are all liquids at ambient temperatures and can be used in this lantern.
-The liquid doesn’t burn, but the gaseous vapours do.
+Petroleum, diesel, JET-A fuel (kerosene), or modern gasoline are all liquids at ambient temperatures and can be used in this lantern.
+The liquid doesn’t burn, but the gaseous vapors do.
 Thus, the petroleum lamp heats the liquid fuel so that it boils off, and then the gases are mixed with oxygen and then combusted.
 Adding an inert mantle that glows with white light in the heat of combustion makes this oxidation process produce a warm light.

-But this isn’t done by just turning on a switch as with electric light, or even a storm lantern.
+But this isn’t done by just turning on a switch as with electric light or even a storm lantern.

 That extra heat from the mantle is used to keep the fresh fuel coming from the reservoir heated and boiling, completing the cycle.